sandalbanditten/scripts/README.md

 * scripts - will give a dmenu prompt of these scripts
 * unarch  - will extract from a number of archive formats
 * audio   - will give a dmenu prompt, where audio level can be input
-* pipes   - a screensaver, not written by me - [GitHub](https://github.com/pipeseroni/pipes.sh)

 ## License